Wildlife & land conservation

 ‘Extinct’ Guam kingfisher takes flight again after nearly 40 years

-Nervous Swans in the Rice Fields
+Nervous Swans in the Rice Fields, for article on tidal habitat restoration

 California tears down levee in ‘largest tidal habitat restoration in state history’